x-ware-ltd/access-scc-addin/README.md

 *Stop the press*: As of Access 2013, the SCC layer of Access has been "deprecated".
 This means if you are already using systems that rely on the MSSCCI layer, such as Visual Sourcesafe, [PushOK SCC plugin](http://www.pushok.com/software/svn.html) or [Unified SCC](http://aigenta.com/products/UnifiedScc.aspx), this will no longer work from Access 2013 onwards.

 # Recent Release History
-0.51
-- Updated to support version 1.9 of the subversion libraries.

-0.50
-- Updated to support export of null data in numeric fields.
-This issue was introduced when support for international number formats was added.

-0.49
-- Updated to support version 1.8 of the subversion libraries, and to stop nagging users that are using Access 2007 and above.
-The previous caveats on Access 2007 and above still exist though.

-0.47
-- Update to handle regional formatting of numbers.
-Prior to this release some regions may have caused errors, and would have stored numeric table data incorrectly in the repository.
-Thanks to Florian Reitmeit for spotting this one.
+See [the releases page](https://github.com/x-ware-ltd/access-scc-addin/releases) for a list of releases and descriptions of what has changed.

 # Version Control Systems
+The only VCS that has enhanced support at the moment is Subversion/TortoiseSVN using `SVN` mode.
+This includes:
+- doing an SVN import before importing into Access
+- doing opening the TortoiseSVN commit window after an export from Access

+In addition the add-in can be used in `TEXT` mode.
+This is a source code control agnostic mode that works directly with the file system.
+Using this mode the add-in can be used with any VCS/SCC system.

-The only VCS that is supported at the moment is Subversion but future plans could allow support for Git, Mercurial, possibly TFS (Team Foundation Server) and many others if there is enough demand.
+Future plans could allow enhanced support for Git, Mercurial, possibly TFS (Team Foundation Server) and many others if there is enough demand.

 # Access Versions
 This tool was originally developed for Access 97, but it now built around Access XP.